Blog

 Written by: Gabe Solberg Read time 14 minutes

-In this series of posts, we’ll dive into different dashboard builds, starting with the foundational data architecture and automation flows.
+In this series of posts, we’ll dive into different Google Looker Studio Performance Dashboard builds, starting with the foundational data architecture and automation flows.
 By the end of this guide, you’ll have a 28-day cross-channel trends dashboard, complete with controls to measure, analyze, and optimize data trends across Google Ads, Microsoft Ads (Bing), and Meta.

 Here’s a preview of a cross-channel year-over-year scorecard view with custom filter controls: